garylirocks/quickrefs/azure-analytics.markdown

   - **Feature/working branch**, the branch you work on
   - **Collaboration branch**: `master` by default, don't change it directly, should only accept pull request
   - **Publish branch**: `adf_publish` by default
-    - corresponds to the live settings of ADF
+    - created/manged by ADF, don't update manually
-    - when you click the "Publish" button in the portal, Azure updates this branch based on your collaboration branch
+    - when you click the "Publish" button in the portal, ADF creates/updates this branch
+    - contains ARM templates for all the published entities in ADF
 - In the portal, you could load different branches, make changes, validate and save